 What will I do if I experience a pain flare and how will everyone else respond to me if I do?

-Almost worse than the pain itself is living in fear of the pain.
+Almost worse than the pain itself is living in fear of the pain, especially when we know how it seems to ruin everything for everyone, not just us.
 For the patient and their family, they know far too well how pain can ruin even the most important of occasions.
 And for the patient, we know the look on the faces of those we love when we have to cancel or depart early.
-It’s one thing to see those faces a time or two in a lifetime, but it’s a lot harder when it happens on time and time again and there’s nothing you can do about it.
+It’s one thing to see those faces a time or two in a lifetime, but it’s a lot harder when it happens time and time again, and there’s nothing you can do about it.

 Will I be able to engage?